MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 	listen(bind_fd)

-	# Adds bind_fd to poll() its array of fds, stores that this is SERVER fd, and turns its POLLIN on
+	# Adds bind_fd to poll() its array of fds, lets us remember that this is a SERVER fd, and turns its POLLIN on
 	self.add_fd(bind_fd, FdType::SERVER, POLLIN)
 ```